nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 #.
 Enable the ``SB_CONFIG_SUIT_BUILD_FLASH_COMPANION`` sysbuild Kconfig option, which enables the build of the reference companion image.
    See the :ref:`suit_flash_companion` user guide for instructions on how to configure the companion image using sysbuild.

 #.
-Enable the :kconfig:option:`CONFIG_SUIT_STREAM_SOURCE_FLASH` Kconfig option, which enables SUIT processor on the application core to read and parse DFU cache partitions.

-#.
 Define a new DFU cache partition in the external memory in the DTS file: